 – Heleipalala Fishpond at Puuhonua o Honaunau National Historical Park.
 (See a previous post for more information on visiting Puuhonau o Honaunau.)

-– Near the grounds of the Marriott at Waikoloa, you’ll find several great examples of fishponds.
+– Near the grounds of the Marriott at Waikoloa Beach Resort, you’ll find several great examples of fishponds.

 Molokai probably has more fishponds than any of the other islands.
 According to this site, Molokai has as many as 60 historic fishponds along the southern coast.
 You can see these fishponds from Highway 450.

-- Loko Lopa Fishpond is at Lopa Beach and is accessible by 4WD.
+– Loko Lopa Fishpond is at Lopa Beach and is accessible by four-wheel drive.